Canada Immigration

 At the airport, travelers pass through the passport screen, where the examiner scans the passport and verifies the electronically connected eTA or visa.
 You can also be asked some common questions about the purpose of the trip, the length of your stay, or the accommodation details.
 If necessary, the examiner can stamp the passport and record the date of entry.

 At the land border, employees can check their passports and vehicle documents and make sure they meet the requirements for entry into Canada.
-Always make sure your passport has at least six months of validity before your scheduled stay.
+Your passport must remain valid for the duration of your stay in Canada.

 If you don't have a valid passport, you will be denied entry even if your eTA is approved.
 So, always carry the original passport.
-No digital copy or photograph will be allowed during border checks.
+Only the original passport is accepted at the border.
+Digital copies cannot replace an original document.

 What is the app required to enter Canada?

-Previously, the main app required for entry into Canada was ArriveCAN.
-This is a digital platform introduced by the Canadian government to collect health and travel information during the COVID-19 pandemic.
+ArriveCAN was required during the COVID-19 period for submitting health information.
+Since October 2022, it is completely optional.
 Before arriving in Canada, travelers were required to submit their vaccination certificate, quarantine details, and contact information using ArriveCAN.

 The ArriveCAN app can be downloaded free of charge from iOS or Android or online through the official Canadian government website.
 It helps simplify the immigration process, but whether to use it is now optional and not mandatory.